inside.ewu.edu

 There are no exceptions to the criteria for advanced standing placement in the MSW Program.

-- a cumulative GPA ≥3.00 from the undergraduate degree; and,
+2. A cumulative GPA ≥3.00 from the undergraduate degree.

-- completion of the EWU Graduate Application, payment of the application fee, submission of letters of recommendation, submission of a current resume and the Social Work required essays; and
+3. Completion of the EWU Graduate Application, payment of the application fee, and submission of Social Work required materials.

 Contact the Graduate Program Director to discuss the program, admission requirements, transfer questions, or other graduate program questions at MSW@ewu.edu